mk-imagine/homebrew-repo/README.md

-# Homebrew Tap
+# pCloud Drive Homebrew Tap

-A tap for homebrew; this tap contains program(s) that were rejected as official homebrew formulae because they were deemed too difficult to maintain, so this tap will be maintained by me personally.
+This tap contains pCloud Drive, which was rejected as an official homebrew formula because it were deemed too difficult to maintain, so this tap will be maintained by me personally.

 Tap this repo:
 ```bash